JasxnLin/Everyrealm/README.md

 *************TEST SET-UP*************
 - To test the application, please be sure to run 'npm run seed' BEFORE and AFTER every modification to the database and test runs
 - Run 'npm test' to test the Jest suites I have set up
+- Whether on the Docker Container, or from your machines enviornment, the best way to test the routes is to use Insomnia or Postman.
+Feel free to play around with the routes!

 - Thats it!
 I hope my submission is up to par!